hubgit/libapi/README.txt

 Examples:

 * To back up a user's Twitter posts: set TWITTER_AUTH in Config.php, edit the screen name in test/backup/twitter.php then run test/backup/twitter.php on the command line.
-The data will be saved in the 'data' directory, unless you've defined $data in Config.php
+The data will be saved in the 'data' directory, unless you've defined DATA in Config.php